ocopea/documentation/docs/support.md

 If you have an issue with Ocopea, and the documentation does not provide a resolution, the Slack channel is a good forum to connect with the Ocopea community.
-For creating and tracking issue reports, file on github tracker.
+For creating and tracking issue reports, file on GitHub tracker.

 ---